Building SPSS Graphs to Understand Data

 Overview

-This book is a must-have for anyone needing to understand large or small amounts of data.
-It describes how to build and interpret graphs, showing how understanding data means that the graph must clearly and succinctly answer questions about the data.
-In 16 of the 19 chapters research questions are presented, and the reader builds the appropriate graph needed to answer the questions.
-This handy guide can be used in conjunction with any introductory or intermediate statistics book where the focus is on in-depth presentation of how graphs are used.
-This book will also useful for graduate students doing research at the masters or doctoral level.
-The book also contains a chapter designed to address many of the ways that graphs can be used to mislead the graph reader.
+Building SPSS Graphs to Understand Data is a must-have for anyone needing to understand large or small amounts of data.
+It describes how to build and interpret graphs, showing how ""understanding data"" means that the graph must clearly and succinctly answer questions about the data.
+In most chapters, research questions are presented, and the reader builds the appropriate graph needed to answer the questions.

 Full Product Details